Table of Contents

 After all of this research, what does frankincense do?
-It is a major player in the anti-inflammatory world and can be potentially be used as fantastic support to many ailments.
+It is a major player in the anti-inflammatory world and can be potentially be used as fantastic support for many ailments.

 Everywhere you look or google, you will find varying information on frankincense.
 Overall, there are a few things that are repeated, no matter where you look.

-Please note that the suggestions in this article and the subsequent sited studies don’t recognize frankincense as a cure for any such diseases or as a preventative measure.
+Please note that the suggestions in this article and the subsequent cited studies don’t recognize frankincense as a cure for any such diseases or as a preventative measure.

 As always, be an advocate for yourself and your health.
 Consult with your doctor prior to taking on any essential oils as a support role in your health.

 Frankincense has amazing aromatherapy properties.
 The Essential Life book denotes that frankincense is a top choice for use during meditation to increase focus as well as emotional balance.

 The book contains other suggested uses as a support role in Alzheimer’s disease, dementia, brain injury, depression, scars, stretch marks, immune system and cellular health, congestion, cough, and allergies.